 *If you are having trouble downloading the application, please contact us at (207) 780-4959 or firstname.lastname@example.org and we will send you one.
 You may also want to try upgrading to the latest version of Adobe Acrobat Reader.

-The estimated program fee is $3700.
+The estimated program fee is $3,750.
 The cost of tuition and fees at the in-state rate is in addition to the program fee.
-The program fee includes accommodation, roundtrip airfare from Boston, ground transportation including train travel, site visits, field trips, breakfast each day, and comprehensive medical insurance through iNext.
+The program fee includes accommodation, roundtrip airfare from Boston, ground transportation including train travel, site visits, field trips, most meals, and comprehensive medical insurance through iNext.

 Not included in the program fee is the cost of tuition, fees, some meals, books, academic supplies, or other personal expenses.
-Six credits of tuition plus regular university fees is $1,721.
-All participants on USM travel courses receive the in-state tuition rate regardless of residency.
+Six credits of undergraduate tuition plus regular university fees is $1,721.
+Six credits of graduate tuition plus regular university fees is $2,483.
+All participants in USM travel courses receive the in-state tuition rate regardless of residency.

 Financial Aid & Scholarships